 In the Spring of 2010, during NRP’s design phase, a series of workshops focusing on 21st Century School Design were organized by the Vancouver School Board (VSB).
 The process began with a district-wide workshop, Learning in the Creative Age, introduced by VSB’s Superintendent and facilitated by Fielding Nair International, who challenged participants to imagine new ways to connect the best educational practices and ideas with current school design concepts.

-The latest video featuring NRP, produced by Fielding Nair International, highlights how the school is designed to impact student learning:
+This next video, produced by Fielding Nair International, highlights how the school is designed to impact student learning.